MicrosoftDocs/powerquery-docs/powerquery-docs/optimize-expanding-table-columns.md

 This approach can be used for any two tables in PowerQuery that have a matching foreign key.

 >[!NOTE]
->When these lists exist in SharePoint, user lists and taxonomy are also accessible as a list, and can be joined in exactly the way described above, provided the user has adequate privileges to access these lists.
+>SharePoint user lists and taxonomy are also accessible as tables, and can be joined in exactly the way described above, provided the user has adequate privileges to access these lists.